 Is there one case you will always remember?

 As an attorney for one of the largest intellectual property firms in the United States, I filed trademarks worldwide for my clients.
-I once assisted a client with dozens of trademarks around the world, including China, which was a multi-tiered matter that required an enormous attention to detail and the unpacking of a complex matter into manageable portions.
+I once assisted a client with dozens of trademarks around the world—including China—which was a multi-tiered matter that required an tremendous attention to detail and the unpacking of a complex subject matter into manageable portions.
 Early in my career, matters such as this taught me the discipline required to approach a complex case, communicate effectively with clients and various administrative agencies, and never fear the unknown.
 Now, when preparing a new case for settlement, resolution, or trial, each element of a cause must be established by the appropriate evidentiary standard and complex matters such as this intellectual property client provided the experience to unpack difficult cases and effectively advocate for my own clients.

 How do you prepare for a difficult case?

 Absent those truly simple matters that may still require the careful guidance of a patient and diligent attorney, I prepare for each case as if it may become a difficult case.
-I do not like to be surprised and think ahead to anticipate potential roadblocks and setbacks.
-I will actively listen during an initial consultation to identify potential weaknesses that my client and I may have to overcome.
+I do not like to be surprised and plan ahead to anticipate potential roadblocks or setbacks.
+I actively listen during an initial consultation to identify potential weaknesses that my client and I may have to overcome together.
 I encourage my clients to remain actively involved and ask questions throughout representation so that we can prepare for and adjust during an emergency.
-I prepare for the worst and always hope for the best.
+I always prepare for the worst but hope for the best in every case.